BrunnerLivio/articles/articles/use-stencil-with-gatsbyjs/article.md

 You still see the _"Hello World!
 I'm Albus..."_?
 Great!
 The Webcomponent still renders with JavaScript disabled.

-So what did Stencils `renderToString` actually do.
+So what did Stencils `renderToString` actually do?
 Well let's have a look at the diff of the built `index.html` file we just generated from the `npm run build`.

 As first stricking difference we see in the `<head>`-tag that Stencil has added the CSS of our web component: